cit5940-25sp/cit-5940-final-project-wakuwaku/README.md

 - **UI independence**: The MVC architecture decoupled core logic from UI, making it easier to adapt or swap interfaces.
 - **Team collaboration**: Clear separation of responsibilities supported parallel development across components.

-These patterns together provided a solid, extensible architecture that simplifies future enhancements such as new win conditions, alternative UIs, or expanded data sources.

 ## 4. Team Member

 - [**Penelope Lai**](https://github.com/laixinran) – Data Foundation